mdrasel101126/tech-hunt-client/README.md

 ## Website Features :

--It is an educational website
+- It is an educational website

 - Home page contains all courses links
 - It has login and register section with email and password